ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 > [!warning]
 >
 > This step can cause a connection loss.
-If it occurs, please connect using the [IPMI](../use-ipmi-dedicated-servers) and edit the configuration again,.
+If it occurs, please connect using the [IPMI](../use-ipmi-dedicated-servers) and edit the configuration again.
 You will find that your default gateway is reverted back to blank.
 You would need to re-add the gateway of 100.64.0.1.
 >